Professional Liability Insurance

 * If your employer is a dentist who has their insurance through the CDSA’s policy, that policy is claims made and doesn’t meet our requirement for occurrence-based coverage.
 That policy also clearly says it doesn’t cover employees who are regulated health professionals, including dental assistants.

-Every regulated member of our College who has a valid practice permit (dental assistants) must have PLI.
+Every regulated member of our College who has a valid practice permit (dental assistants) must have professional liability insurance (PLI).
 This applies regardless of the dental assistant’s role, title or practice environment, or whether the dental assistant provides services on a full-time, part-time, infrequent, or volunteer basis.

-If you hold a valid practice permit, you must have PLI coverage.
+If you hold a valid practice permit, you must have professional liability insurance.

 Public Protection